ThinkDataEd/student/docs/unit1/lesson5.md

     Answer the questions in <strong style="color: red;">red</strong> font in your Introduction to Data Science (IDS) Journal.

 ###**Lesson**
 1. During the previous lesson, you were introduced to the Data Cycle.

-    <strong style="color: red;">List the 4 components of the Data Cycle.</strong>
+In your IDS Journal, list the 4 components of the Data Cycle.

 2. You will continue to learn about what makes a question statistical.
-Recall the definition of a statistical question.         **Statistical questions** are questions that:<ul><li>address variability</li> <li>can be answered with data</li></ul>
+Recall the definition of a statistical question.         **Statistical questions** are questions that:<ul><li>address variability</li> <li>can be answered with data.</li></ul>

 3. A good way to determine if a question is a statistical question is to ask: *Do we need to see the data to answer the question?* The following are examples of non-statistical questions that can be modified to be statistical questions:<ul><li> **Non-statistical**: What is LeeAnn's favorite color?
 While this can be answered with data (by asking LeeAnn), it does not address variability, since LeeAnn presumably has only one favorite color.</li> <li>**Statistical**: What is the most common favorite color in our classroom?
 This can be answered by collecting data (asking each student his or her favorite color), and through recognizing that different students may have different answers.